giscan/geonode_custom_docs/additionnal_app.md

                tests.py
                views.py

-   This directory structure will house the my_app application.
+   This directory structure will house the polls application.

 # Add models